SherryJYC/3D-Tracking-MVS/README.md

 Project for 3DV 2021 Spring @ ETH Zurich [[Report Link]()] <br/>
 <br/>
 This repo contains a full pipeline to support 3D position tracking of soccer players, with multi-view calibrated moving/fixed video sequences as inputs.
-- In single-camera tracking stage, Tracktor++ is used to get 2D positions
+- In single-camera tracking stage, Tracktor++ is used to get 2D positions.
 - In multi-camera tracking stage, 2D positions are projected into 3D positions.
 Then across-camera association is achieved as an optimization problem with spatial, temporal and visual constraints.
 - In the end, visualization in 2D, 3D and a voronoi visualization for sports coaching purpose are provided.